 At Meadville Lombard, archiving is a form of justice-making work.
 We take special steps to preserve the richness and diversity of Unitarian Universalism within the archival record.
 We have been collecting history for over 170 years and hold material from students and scholars, laity and ministers, and churches and organizations around the world.
 As the only exclusively UU archive, we take seriously the trust the community has placed in us to preserve our shared history.

 A Unitarian Universalist archive involves more than simply collecting UU materials; it means applying our UU values and principles to how the archive functions.
 One way we do that is through our Special Collections.
 Our special collections are gatherings of unique archival materials produced by a specific community traditionally excluded from the archival record.
 Special collections are a vital part of the Meadville Lombard Archives and Special Collections because they empower communities underserved by archives to preserve and make accessible their history.

 Due to COVID-19, both the library and archives are closed to onsite access.
-To schedule a curbside appointment, email email@example.com.
+Patrons in Chicago can schedule curbside pickup and drop-off outside of the 180 N Wabash Ave. building on Mondays, Wednesdays, and Fridays.
+To schedule a curbside appointment, email firstname.lastname@example.org.
 Reference, digital resources, and print book circulation continue as normal.

 No ID is required to use the space or access resources onsite.
 Identification is only required when checking out books.

 Students, faculty, and staff should present their Meadville ID when checking out books in-person.
 If a patron does not have their Meadville ID with them when checking out books, they may be asked for a second form of photo ID.

 Alum and Community patrons should present their Meadville Lombard borrowing card when checking out books in-person.